logisticinfotech/react-native-aws-amplify-js/README.md

   </a>
 </p>

-### AWS Amplify is a JavaScript library for frontend and mobile developers building cloud-enabled applications.
+### AWS Amplify is a JavaScript library for frontend and mobile developers building cloud-enabled applications

 AWS Amplify provides a declarative and easy-to-use interface across different categories of cloud operations.
 AWS Amplify goes well with any JavaScript based frontend workflow, and React Native for mobile developers.